Updated: September 25, 2022

 7. Gradually lower your sodium intake.
 Research suggests that slowly lessening the amount of salt you eat could change your preferences over time.
 In a 5-month study, researchers found that participants’ preferred level of salt in food relied on the level of salt they consumed.9 During the study, participants lowered their sodium intake and gradually changed their preferred level of salt in soup and crackers: Their perceived intensity of salt in crackers increased, while the maximum salt concentrations they enjoyed decreased over time.

 Photo by Kaboompics on Pexels

-Research suggests sodium-rich foods may affect how much you eat.
+Research suggests that sodium-rich foods may affect how much you eat and how much sodium in a day you end up taking in.
 In one study, participants ate a lunch of elbow macaroni with sauce that had varying amounts of salt.
 High-salt meals resulted in participants eating 11% more than when they were offered low-salt meals; they also reported the high-salt meal being more pleasant.10 Overindulging at mealtimes on a regular basis can have a negative impact on your weight loss efforts.
 These tips can help you get back on track!

 Looking for healthy options to support your weight loss efforts?

 Jenny Craig follows the American Heart Association’s guidelines for daily sodium intake, so you won’t need to decipher complicated food labels.
 You can skip grocery shopping and cooking: The Jenny Craig program provides dietitian-approved menus that include delicious meals, snacks, shakes and even dessert!
 Entrées and snacks are made with no artificial ingredients, and entrées are flash-frozen to lock in amazing flavor and great nutrition.

 Get started by choosing your weight loss meal plan today!